Sudan Passport Ranking

 The Republic of the Sudan is a former British colony.
 It is located in North-Eastern Africa and consists of 18 states.
 It borders Eritrea, Ethiopia, South Sudan, the Central African Republic, Chad, Libya and Egypt.
 The most important states are Khartoum, South Darfur and Gezira.
 Sudan is the 3rd largest country in Africa with a surface area of over 1.8 million square kilometers.
 Its climate is hot with seasonal rainfall.
 Its terrain is characterized by large flat plains with more desert in the north.

-The overall population is over 41.5 million people.
-The capital is Khartoum, which is also the largest city of the country.
+The overall population is over 44 million people.
+The capital is Khartoum, which is also the largest city in the country.
 Other important cities are Omdurman, Nyala and Port Sudan.
 The largest airport is Khartoum International Airport (KRT) with a yearly passenger traffic of over 3.5 million people.
 It connects the country to destinations across Africa and the Middle East.

 The official currency is the Sudanese pound (SDG) with the current exchange rate being SDG 55 to the USD.
 Sudan has an open economy, generating a GDP of approximately $177.6 billion.
 This makes it the 10h largest economy in Africa.
 It has a per capita income of $4,232.
 The main GDP contributing sectors are services and agriculture.
 Sudan is the biggest producer and exporter of gum Arabic and over 80% of the population are employed in the agriculture sector.
 The main export products are cotton, peanuts, sorghum, millet, wheat, oil, cotton, textiles and cement.